 2) Launch the app and load up the photo you want to retouch.

 5) When you’re close enough to the green spot, use your finger to draw over it.
-As you take your finger off the screen, you will see Snapseed work its magic and remove the spot and making it look like it never was there in the first place.
+As you take your finger off the screen, you will see Snapseed work its magic and remove the spot, making it look like it never was there in the first place.

-6) Tap the checkmark in the bottom right corner of the screen to save your edit, then save your photo to your Camera Roll.
+6) Tap the checkmark at the bottom right corner of the screen to save your edit.
+Then tap EXPORT to save your edited photo to your Camera Roll.

-Unfortunately, the green spot in iPhone photos is probably something we’ll have to deal with for years to come as it really is a physics problem.
+Unfortunately, the green spot in iPhone photos is probably something we’ll have to deal with for years to come, as it really is a physics problem.
 But once you are aware of it, it becomes much easier to make simple adjustments to the way you shoot photos to avoid that issue.
-And worst case scenario, you can always touch up your pictures to remove the green dot.
+And the worst-case scenario, you can always touch up your pictures to remove the green dot.